 5 Dice: Order of Operations Game

-UPDATE New Feature!!!.
-This hands-on game will now offer Bluetooth capabilities which will allow two players to compete against each other in the same room on separate devices.
+UPDATE New Feature & New Design!!!.
+This hands-on game has multi-player capabilities which will allow 5 players to compete against each other in the same room on separate devices.
 The new feature will help parents, teachers, and students play competitive or cooperatively with each other using the iPhone, iPad or iTouch.

 5 Dice: Order of Operations Game is a math app intended for upper elementary and middle school students that helps students enjoy practicing their order of operations.
 The game encourages students to use higher order thinking to solve the "target" number by working backwards given the answer but not the equation.
 The best feature about this simple math game is that teachers are able to receive immediate feedback of their students’ progress through email.